Arobase92/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory.
+1-prints the absolute path name of the current working directory.
+2-Display the contents list of your current directory.